Safer Spaces Policy

 As an additional note, any services offered by the festival for a patron who has experienced an incident are to be extended for the evening of the incident unless otherwise indicated.

-4. Performers with a known history of sexual or discriminatory violence will not be booked to play unless they have participated in some form of demonstrable rehabilitative counseling.
+4. Performers with a known history of sexual or discriminatory violence will not be booked to play unless they have participated in some form of demonstrable rehabilitative counselling.

-5. Due to the potential need of volunteers to deal with or intervene in a safer spaces violation potential volunteers with known offences of sexual or discriminatory violence and/or abuse cannot volunteer for the Big Fun Festival or subsequent events organized by Big Fun Productions.
+5. Potential volunteers with known offences of sexual or discriminatory violence and/or abuse cannot volunteer for the Big Fun Festival or subsequent events organized by Big Fun Productions unless they have participated in some form of demonstrable rehabilitative counselling.

 6. Big Fun Productions will try to provide a safe space at each venue (office or some other enclosed area) where a person can recover from any incident that happens at venue.
 If a safe space is unavailable, Venue Managers must work with the patron to identify ways to make them feel safer.